Lemon Tartlet Recipe

 2 tablespoons of grated lemon rind

 Cook ingredients in a heavy saucepan over low heat until thick.
 Keep stirring ALL THE TIME — it should look like custard.
-Put in pastry shells when cool or spread between cake layers.
+Put in pastry shells when cool or spread between cake layers or on scones.